QUT-GenAI-Lab/local_rag_workshop/README.md

 Give your chat a title (with no spaces or special characters), select the relevant database to use for injection and bob’s your uncle!
 Go nuts!

+## Notes:
+- to keep release sizes small, and to decouple from (some) default models, no Ollama models or ChromaDB models are pre-downloaded.
+This means that **you must be online while first booting the app and creating your first vector DB.
+After that, you will be able to use the app fully offline, as default models will be downloaded**.
+- No default chats or dbs are pre-loaded - to create a chat, you must first embed a document into a vector database.

+## Known bugs:
+- on MacOS, when changing databases on the Explore DB page, a new streamlit process will spawn.
+You can ignore this new streamlit process (and close the automatically opened new app window), as it will not affect your existing streamlit process.
+- also on MacOS, there are sometimes issues with app sandboxing, similar to what is described [here](https://stackoverflow.com/questions/44627957/mac-os-file-system-sandbox-blocked-open).
+Troubleshooting this bug is ongoing.

+For any other bugs, please submit an issue [here](https://github.com/QUT-GenAI-Lab/local_rag_workshop/issues).
 ### License
 We're releasing this software with an open source license (see LICENSE), but if you want to use this for any commercial purpose, contact us to discuss dual-licensing arrangements.